Natural Resources

 • Mining Activities

-What is the difference between Riparian Water use and Non-Riparian Water Use?
+What is the difference between Riparian Water Use and Non-Riparian Water Use?

 Non-Riparian Water Use is the use of surface water for activities on the non-riparian property.
 A non-riparian landowner owns land with no surface waterbody on or adjacent to the parcel.
 Non-Riparian landowners do not have water rights associated with property ownership.